david-flanders-tuke/PhD/README.md

 ## [Experiment approvals](https://github.com/david-flanders-tuke/PhD/blob/main/ethic.md)
 The following list of documents provide evidence by Curtin University for conduting a research experiment on humans as part of PhD research:
  - [x] Ethics approval for human experimentation aka embarrassing behaviour during a game-like workshop
  - [ ] To share or not to share?!
-How it can help the Curtin Open Knowledge Initative...
+How our data can help Curtin University build a larger map of scholarly knowledge marketplaces.

-Other related documents for purposes of transparency (not required for experiment)
+Other related documents for purposes of transparency (not required for experiment as workshop)
  - [x] Research Data Managmeent Plan
  - [x] Research Integrity Training